Depop is an online marketplace as well as a social media platform that allows users to buy and sell clothes.

 Furthermore, Etsy is not particularly strong in the fashion category and derives the majority of its sales from artisan and home goods.
 With Depop, Etsy will expand its business into the trillion-dollar fashion industry.

-According to Beauhurst, both founder Beckerman and CEO Raga each held a 4 percent stake in the company before the acquisition.
-The sale will, therefore, net them both around $68 million.
+According to Beauhurst, both founder Beckerman and former CEO Raga each held a 4 percent stake in the company before the acquisition.
+The sale will, therefore, net them around $68 million each.

 Depop’s largest shareholder prior to the acquisition was HV Capital (formerly Holtzbrinck Ventures) with an ownership stake of 18.75 percent.
 The sale yielded them close to $300 million in return.